What happens when you watch a scary movie?

 As the spine-chilling images flicker across the screen, your brain is being hijacked by fear.

-What’s happening to the rest of your body?
+What happens to the rest of your body during a scary movie?

 Your body is preparing for your fight-or-flight decision against the perceived threat.
 This response often happens without conscious input and has been called an “amygdala hijack.”
 Your body is getting ready to either fight or run away from whatever is scaring you.

-The brain hijack then results in a variety of physical responses.
+The amygdala hijack then results in a variety of physical responses:

-In earlier times, when our ancestors faced more challenges from predators, these bodily reactions would have happened as your body geared up for fight or flight.
-In some dangerous situations, your body was literally getting rid of stuff (for example: puking it out) to help you either run away or fight for your life.
+You have an upset stomach or feel nauseous or pressure to have bowel movements: In earlier times, when our ancestors faced challenges from a predator, such as a bear attacking, these bodily reactions would have geared you up to fight or flee.
+In some dangerous situations, your body was literally getting rid of stuff (vomiting, for example) to help you either run away or fight for your life.
 This is also a consequence of moving blood flow away from the gastrointestinal system and toward the muscles to prepare the body for immediate action.

-These stress hormones spread and intensify the physical responses described above.
+Your cortisol and adrenaline levels rise: These stress hormones spread and intensify the physical responses described above.
 They allow the body to continue in this “fight-or-flight” status for as long as possible.
-When you hear of people performing incredible feats of strength in crisis, like lifting a car off an injured person, thank cortisol and adrenalin for that.
+When you hear of people performing incredible feats of strength in crisis, like lifting a car off an injured person, thank cortisol and adrenaline for that.

 Are there any benefits to scaring yourself?